Austrian chancellor threatens lockdown for unvaccinated | Health

 - Austria

-Unvaccinated people in Austria could face new lockdown restrictions if coronavirus case numbers continue to rise, Chancellor Alexander Schallenberg said Friday night.
+Unvaccinated people in Austria could face new lockdown restrictions if coronavirus case numbers continue to rise, Chancellor Alexander Schallenberg said.

 The news came after a Friday evening meeting between Schallenberg and state-level leaders to discuss their response to rapidly increasing case numbers.

 Although Austria's government has encouraged citizens to get vaccinated, the effort has slowed in recent months.
-Some 65.4per cent of the total population has received one dose of the vaccine, and 62.2per cent are fully vaccinated.
+About 65.4% of the total population has received one dose of the vaccine, and 62.2% are fully vaccinated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)